 The two essential factors in housing affordability are incomes and home prices in a market area.
 The following indicators capture various aspects of the income picture in Mont Belvieu:

-Income Comparison.
-The generally low costof-living environment in Mont Belvieu is reflected in area income levels.
+of-living environment in Mont Belvieu is reflected in area income levels.
 The estimated median household income is \$94,022, compared to \$52,576 statewide.
 Additionally, only 27.2 percent of local households and 23.6 percent of